DBonbon/Wagtail-Teki/docs/handling-csrf-tokens.md

-# Handling CSRF Tokens in Pipit
+# Handling CSRF Tokens in Teki

 There are several ways of working with CSRF tokens, you can either:
 - Set a cookie containing the CSRF on your backend and then pick it up on the clientside using js